mouadja02/bitcoin-1h-price/README.md

 New hourly data is:
 1. Collected from CryptoCompare API
 2. Stored in Snowflake database ❄️
-3. Backed up daily to this repository as `btc_last_YYYY-MM-DD.csv` files
+3. Backed up daily to this repository as `btc_ohclv_YYYY-MM-DD.csv` files

 This approach provides both a complete historical record and daily snapshots of recent price movements.